trespassing private property attorney in raleigh, north carolina

 Defining Trespassing in North Carolina

-• First Degree Trespassing: An individual enters or remains on enclosed or secured property (such as a locked storage building or a heavily fenced-in area) is charged with this more serious crime.
+• First-Degree Trespassing: Entering or remaining on enclosed or secured property (such as a locked building or fenced area) without permission.

-• Second Degree Trespassing: An individual enters or remains on a property after being told to go by the occupant, owner, or authorized person, or there are signs posted with notice to not enter the premises.
+• Second-Degree Trespassing: Entering or remaining on property after being told to leave by the owner, or when signs are posted giving notice not to enter.

 For the express purpose of keeping people off your property, there really aren’t concrete rules in place.
 There’s no specific language you must use on a sign.
 In fact, the law only specifies that a sign “that is posted in a manner reasonably likely to come to the attention of intruders with notice not to enter the premises” is sufficient.
-This includes:
+Common examples include:

 • No trespassing